mit-pdos/sigmaos/cpython3.11/Doc/library/os.rst

    .. attribute:: st_ctime

-      Time of most recent metadata change expressed in seconds.
+      Platform dependent:

-      .. versionchanged:: 3.12
+      * the time of most recent metadata change on Unix,
-         ``st_ctime`` is deprecated on Windows.
-Use ``st_birthtime`` for the file creation time.
-In the future, ``st_ctime`` will contain the time of the most recent metadata change, as for other platforms.
+      * the time of creation on Windows, expressed in seconds.

    .. attribute:: st_atime_ns